Tylosaurus: Later discoveries and other species

-In 1963, Per Ove Persson identified a new mosasaurid on the basis of isolated teeth discovered in a deposit located in an area called Ivö Klack, near Ivö Lake in the Kristianstad Basin in Scania, Sweden.
-Fossils from this same mosasaurid have been documented in this area since 1836, but it is from that year onwards that they are described as coming from a subspecies of Mosasaurus hoffmannii, being then named M. hoffmannii ivoensis, the second specific epithet referring to the type locality.
+In 1963, Per Ove Persson identified a new mosasaurid on the basis of isolated teeth discovered in a deposit located in Ivö Klack, near Ivö Lake in the Kristianstad Basin in Scania, Sweden.
+Fossils from this same taxon have been documented in this area since 1836, but it is from that year onwards that they are described as coming from a subspecies of Mosasaurus hoffmannii, named M. hoffmannii ivoensis in reference to Ivö Klack.
 In 1967, Russell elevated the taxon to a separate species within the genus, and assigned to it fossils from the Niobrara Formation of Kansas, including a partial skull.
 When the taxon was significantly revised in a in 2002 study, being reassigned to Tylosaurus, Lindgren and Mikael Siverson referred additional fossils to this latter that had been discovered at Ivö Klack, including cranial and vertebral remains.
 In their study, the authors also found that Russell's attributions of the Kansas fossils to this species were erroneous, the remains coming from a distinct taxon.
-In a 2008 paper, Caldwell and colleagues suggested that T. ivoensis might belong in the related genus Taniwhasaurus based on its dental features and its fossils distribution, but the authors see this as a subject for another study.
+The study furthermore noted similarities between these teeth and those of Taniwhasaurus, but considered such an attribution unlikely because of the limited material known for this related genus and its geographic distance (Taniwhasaurus then being known exclusively from New Zealand).
+However, in 2008, Caldwell and colleagues reported the presence of Taniwhasaurus in northern Japan and reaffirmed the dental similarities with T. ivoensis.
+This discovery revived the hypothesis of a possible reassignment of the species to Taniwhasaurus, but the authors see this as a subject for another study.

 In 1964, Miguel Telles Antunes described the species Mosasaurus iembeensis from a partial skull excavated from the Itombe Formation near the town of Iembe (hence the name), Angola.
 In 1992, Lingham-Soliar argued that the cranial features were not consistent with those of Mosasaurus and were more characteristic of Tylosaurus, the species being renamed as T. iembeensis.
 However, the author did not identify the holotype skull, which he considered to reside in the collections of the NOVA University Lisbon without a catalogue number, and it is since 2006 reported as being destroyed in a fire.
 In 2012, Octávio Mateus and colleagues reported that an additional specimen of T. iembeensis consisting of fragmentary cranial elements was recovered during an expedition to the locality of the since-destroyed holotype, although it was not figured or formally described.